emilekm2142/flatbuffers_uw/flatcc-0.5.2/doc/security.md

 A buffer may also be encoded in big endian format.
 This is not standard, but FlatCC supports for systems that are primarily big endian.
-The buffer identifier will usually detect the difference because the identifier will be byte swapped.
+The buffer Id will usually detect the difference because the Id will be byte swapped.
 A reader therefore need to be aware of this possiblity, but most often this is not a concern since standard FlatBuffers are always little endian.
 The verifier will likely fail an unpexcted endian encoding but at least make it safe to access.